5 MIN READ

 Vacuum Planters with Flat Disks

 Flat disks are less sensitive to different seed sizes and shapes and can provide more consistent plantability while reducing the need to adjust vacuum pressure.
-Examples are the Precision Planting® eSet® and vSet® systems and the John Deere® ProMAX® 40 Flat Disk.
-Use of flat disks usually requires an additional component or two for singulation.
+Examples are the Precision Planting® eSet® and vSet® systems and the John Deere ProMAX® 40 Flat Disk.
+Flat disks usually require an additional component or two for singulation.
 The eSet® and vSet® systems utilize a floating singulator that requires no adjustments for ease of use while the ProMAX® 40 Flat Disk uses a double eliminator and a knock-out wheel.
-Flat seed disks may require a slightly higher vacuum level, than is used on a cell disc, because there is no cell to hold the seed on the disk.
+Flat seed disks may require a slightly higher vacuum level than is used on a cell disc, because there is no cell to hold the seed on the disk.
 Users may benefit by visiting their equipment dealer for inspection and testing of their seed meters.
 Always make sure to set your vacuum planter monitor to the correct number of cells for each disk used as they can change depending on the style of disk used.

 Sources